 What can I do if my landlord refuses to let me sublet or assign the lease?

-You can ask the TAL to force your landlord to accept the assignment or sublet if he has no good reason for refusing.
+For sublets, you can ask the TAL to force your landlord to accept if you believe the landlord didn’t have a serious reason for refusing.

 Can a landlord cancel a sublet?